algolia/algolia-react-boilerplate/README.md

 This app offers the ability to present a guided tour to the user, highlighting different elements and explaining them.
 The feature is currently in BETA, and is subject to change.
 It is on by default; it can be turned off by going to `config/demoTourConfig` and setting the `default` value of `shouldShowDemoTour` to `false`.

 You can configure your tour by adjusting the `steps` const, also found in `config/demoTourConfig`.

+<h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Network Error Messages</h3>

+This feature will guide you to see what in the configuration is failing.
+We render the InstantSearch api errors in a modal.

+You can turn this feature off by switching `showNetworkErorrs` default value to `false` in `config/demoGuideConfig`

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Insights</h3>